 Elmer's home in 1938 was at 41 Buena Vista in Washington and in 1940 was on Wilma Avenue in Washington.

-Son Stanley Wayne Hower (1912-1960) was born in New Stanton.
+Son Stanley Wayne Hower (1912-1960) was born on Nov.
+1, 1912 in New Stanton.
 As a 17-year-old, he lived with his grandparents in New Stanton.
-At the age of 27, in 1940, he worked as a meat cutter in Washington, PA.
-In 1940, he married Opal Romaine Day, daughter of Paul H. and Romaine (Keeney) Day of Washington.
+At the age of 27, in 1940, he worked as a meat cutter in a retail grocery store in Washington, Washington County, PA.
+In 1940, at the age of about 28, he married Opal Romaine Day (1920- ? ), daughter of Paul H. and Romaine (Keeney) Day of Pancake, Washington County.
 The couple had four children.
-Stanley also worked as a glass plant laborer before moving to Washington, DC.
-After suffering a serious illness for seven months, he died at home at the age of 48 in late August or early September 1960.
-A brief obituary was printed in the Daily Courier.
+In about 1947, they established a home in Chartiers Township, Washington County.
+Stanley later worked as a glass plant laborer and then as a clerk.
+At the death of his step-mother Mary in 1958, he was named in her Daily Courier obituary.
+After an affliction of tumors in his neck, lungs and brain, and enduring the illness for 11 months, he died at home at the age of 47 on Aug.
+30, 1960.
+Interment was in Washington Cemetery, and a brief obituary was printed in the Daily Courier.

 ~ Son James "Stanley" Hower ~